rrrnld/berliner-winter/README.md

-# Data sources
+# What is this?

-All data so far is taken from the [bundeswahlleiter-page](http://bundeswahlleiter.de/de/bundestagswahlen/fruehere_bundestagswahlen/).
+A visualization of hate crime in Berlin, starting 2006.